 Imagine standing in a glacial-formed valley surrounded by tall walls of granite.
 Before you is the beginning of the valley – a steep headwall that rises a quarter-mile to the skyline.
-At the skyline a white ribbon of water plummets from a large notch in the mountain.
+At the skyline, a white ribbon of water plummets from a large notch in the mountain.
 The water rushes down the steep cliff wall, darting and jumping, twisting and turning around jumbles of boulders.
 Such rocks might look petite from a distance, but they are the size of houses and cars.
-Quickly the ribbon appears larger and has defined movement, the cascades grow larger and closer.
-At the base of the waterfall a torrent of water tumbles over a cliff – it crashes into a deep pool of rolling and exploding white.
+Quickly the ribbon appears larger and has a defined movement, the cascades grow larger and closer.
+At the base of the waterfall, a torrent of water tumbles over a cliff – it crashes into a deep pool of rolling and exploding white.
 This is Tokopah Falls.

 Late spring offers the most dramatic views as snowmelt swells the river; though in the summer, as the snow disappears from the mountains, it is possible for the falls to appear almost dry.
 Regardless of the water level, this is a beautiful area.